Firewalls in AdS/CFT

 The situation we are interested in is subtly different.
 We are asking what is the bulk dual of \emph{one} copy of the CFT, which is in a thermal state.
 We simply do not have the other CFT's degrees of freedom that are necessary for free infall.
 The equivalent of Papadodimas--Raju and Harlow--Hayden argument would be that the degrees of freedom of $\mathcal H_{\mathcal S}$ (which is the equivalent of $\mathcal H_{\mathcal A}$ for the evaporating branes) nevertheless come into play.
-However, given that we have decoupled the source/sink from the CFT this seems rather bizarre.
-Furthermore, the CFT could have been thermalized by an arbitrary system which may not be described by a CFT at all.
-It seems rather bizarre that an observer falling into the CFT system would still be able to access the degrees of freedom of $\mathcal H_{\mathcal S}$ universally, irrespective of the properties of the latter system.
+However, given that the we have decoupled the source/sink from the CFT and that the source/sink may not be a CFT or have a viable holographic description this seems rather implausible.
+The reason we say its implausible is that the crossing of a horizon involves a Bell measurement (a joint measurement) on the modes on either side.
+This means the observer crossing the horizon interacts with both set of modes.
+See Appendix~\ref{sec:bell} for more details.
+It seems rather implausible that an observer living on the CFT system would still be able to access the degrees of freedom of $\mathcal H_{\mathcal S}$ in order to do a joint measurement, irrespective of the properties of the latter system and independent of the coupling between the two systems.
 Said differently the evolution of a perturbation created with support on the CFT beyond the horizon depends not only on how the CFT is entangled with some other system but also on the Hamiltonian of the combined system.
-We thus conclude that for generic System 2 the infalling observer hits a firewall.
+We thus suggest that for generic System 2 the infalling observer hits a firewall.